 An organization designed for your success

 If you are considering returning to college to complete your degree, Complete 2 Compete could be a perfect fit for you.
 C2C provides resources and support to help Mississippi adults go back to college and complete their degrees.
-From the guidance of C2C Coaches to the flexibility of the University Studies degree, to financial assistance through the C2C Grant, C2C is here to provide support every step of the way – from enrollment through degree completion.
+From the guidance of C2C Coaches to the flexibility of the University Studies degree, C2C is here to provide support every step of the way – from enrollment through degree completion.
+Participants of the C2C program are even eligible to apply for the renewable C2C Grant which offers $1,000 in financial support to help pay for classes and reduce the cost of returning to college.

 Contact C2C today and find out how close you are to completing your degree.